jasperdunn/react-form-hooks/README.md

 ```
 const {
   formValues,
-  changeInputValue,
   resetFormValues,
-  resetInputValue
+  resetInputValue,
+  updateInputValue,
+  setInputValue
 } = useFormValues(initialState)
 ```

 Where

-- `formValues` object containing your input values
+- `formValues` - Object where each key is the input id and the value is the current input value.
+- `resetFormValues` - Function that resets the form values to the initial state.
+- `resetInputValue(inputName)` - Function that resets the input value to it's initial state.
+- `updateInputValue(event)` - Function called via an event handler that updates an input value.
-- `changeInputValue(event)` function that updates the state when triggering an onChange, onBlur, onFocus etc.
+- `setInputValue(inputName)` - Function that updates an input value.
-- `resetFormValues` ...what it says
-- `resetInputValue(inputName)` ...what it says

 ## useFormErrors(formValidations)